 What's this presentation about?

 - Low-level mobile systems

+- The different components that make up a mobile device

 - Device interfaces and peripherals

 - Data and tamper protections

 - Communication protocols

 - How is sensitive data exchanged?

 - How are these connections secured?

-- Ties back to smartphones!

 What is sensitive data here?